Should I Heat My Coop?

 - The birds will rely on the heat.

 - Power outages will stress the birds if prolonged.

 Here in Canada, we have 4 distinct seasons and winter can be brutal.
-In fall chickens go through a moult, replacing their “feathers” (There’s that word again).
+In fall chickens go through a molt, replacing their “feathers” (There’s that word again).
 By the time the snow starts flying they have a full set of new feathers.
 If you have ever picked a chicken off a roost in -20°C weather, you will know how much heat they can produce.
 As long as they can cover their feet, they will be comfortable and snuggly warm.

 Also, if you have ever picked an aggressive rooster up in -20°C weather, you will know, not only how much heat they can produce, but how much it hurts when they peck you.
 Just saying.

-What Chickens need:
+What Chickens Need: